 Despite having a strong aversion to crowds, seeing other people didn’t make me feel disappointed in Algonquin.
 It was actually the opposite.
 It was a revelation to see so many canoeists.
 Out in British Columbia, canoeists aren’t rare but are certainly not common.

 In the area surrounding Algonquin, it was the norm.
 We had found our people and they had an amazing playground, one that we only got a small taste of.
 We will return to Algonquin one day, with a lighter canoe and the desire to go further.
 I can only imagine what is out there.

 Canoe Camping in Algonquin Provincial Park: All the Details

-This section includes some affiliate links.
-If you make a qualifying purchase through one of these links, I will receive a small percentage at no extra cost to you.
-I only recommend products and services I use and love.
+There are affiliate links in this section.
+If you make a qualifying purchase through one of these links, I may receive a small commission at no extra cost to you.

 How to Reach Algonquin Provincial Park